jessetvogel/rust-web/README.md

 # How it works

 **Components:** Each project built with TinyWeb has 3 components, an `index.html`, a static `main.js` and a `client.wasm` file compiled from Rust with `cargo build --target wasm32-unknown-unknown -r`.
-These files are served using any static HTTP server.
+These files can be served with any static HTTP server.

 **Initialization:** When the website is visited, the `index.html` file loads the [main.js](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) file which registers a [DOMContentLoaded](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) event listener.
-When the page finish loading the listener is triggered and it [calls](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) the `main` function in the wasm file that usually makes the initial DOM rendering and registers event listeners.
+When the page finishes loading, the listener is triggered which [calls](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) the `main` function in the wasm file (usually making the initial DOM rendering and registering event listeners).

-**Browser APIs and callbacks:** When a Rust function wants to invoke a browser API it uses the [__invoke](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs) function under the hood which in turn calls its [homonymous function](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) in Javascript.
-Every time a callback is triggered, it calls the [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs) function that executes the callback logic.
+**Browser APIs:** When a Rust function wants to invoke a browser API, it uses the [__invoke](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/invoke.rs) function internally, which in turn calls its [counterpart](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/js/main.js) in Javascript.

+**Callbacks:** When a listener is registered in Rust, it takes a callback function as a parameter and that function is stored in [CALLBACK_HANDLERS](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/callbacks.rs).
+Every time the callback is triggered, the [handle_callback](https://github.com/LiveDuo/tinyweb/blob/feature/readme/src/rust/src/handlers.rs) function is called which executes the callback function that was stored earlier.

 # How to's & guides